 This programme helps regional and local governments across Europe to develop and deliver better policy through interregional capacity building.
 To this end, the programme offers opportunities for regional and local public authorities to share ideas and experience on public policy in practice, with the objective of improving strategies for citizens and communities.

-The Interreg Europe VI 2021-2027 programme document is being approved, and first calls for projects are expected to open on 5 April 2022.
+The Interreg Europe VI 2021-2027 programme document has been approved and calls for projects are published on the programme's website

 Since 2002, URBACT focusses on integrated and sustainable urban development in cities across Europe.
 URBACT’s mission is to enable cities to work together and develop integrated solutions to common urban challenges, by networking, learning from one another’s experiences, drawing lessons and identifying good practice to improve urban policies.
 All Swiss cities can participate as partners in a thematic network, as well as research institutions and cantons.

 This programme produces a pan-European knowledge base by providing scientific information to public authorities and actors at all levels through territorial research and analysis, since 2002.
 ESPON analyses development trends.
-The ESPON IV programme document is expected to be approved by the EC during the first half of 2022, and first calls will be opened during the second half of 2022.
+The ESPON IV programme document outlines the strategic orientations.
+Calls are published on the programm's website.

 Since 2002, INTERACT holds an enabling role among territorial cooperation programmes and provides services to Interreg stakeholders.
 Objective: make their work more efficient by establishing platforms for knowledge exchange, identifying and spreading good practices, providing guidance and support as well as developing innovative and harmonized approaches, by organizing learning events bringing together expertise across Europe.